Data-SUITE: Data-centric identification of in-distribution incongruous examples: Data-SUITE

 \section{Data-SUITE}

-In this section, we give a detailed formulation of Data-SUITE.
+In this section, we give a detailed formulation of Data-SUITE \footnote{https://github.com/seedatnabeel/Data-SUITE},\footnote{https://github.com/vanderschaarlab/mlforhealthlabpub/ tree/main/alg/Data-SUITE}.
 We start with a problem formulation and outline the motivation for working with feature confidence intervals (CIs).
 Then, we describe how these CIs are built by leveraging copula modelling, representation learning and conformal prediction.
 Finally, we demonstrate how these CIs permit to flag uncertain and inconsistent instances.